aitazazahsan01/roman-urdu-qlora-assistant/README.md

   QLoRA-tuned answers in Roman Urdu, on-topic, every single time.
 That's a real, working style adaptation — the actual thing this project set out to do.
-- **But several QLoRA-tuned completions degrade into repetition loops** —
+- **But several QLoRA-tuned completions degrade into repetition loops** — together on a 16GB T4 anyway.
+Scored with ROUGE-L (`rouge_score`, `use_stemmer=False` — the default English Porter stemmer would mangle Roman-Urdu tokens).
+A single scalar undersells a ~485-example result, so `evaluate.py` also saves full instruction/reference/base/tuned transcripts for qualitative reading, not just `results/metrics.json`.
+- **Charts**: the notebook plots and saves a training loss curve (`results/training_loss.png`) and a base-vs-tuned ROUGE-L bar chart (`results/rouge_comparison.png`), rendered inline as you watch it run.
+  The plotting code detects whether it's actually running inside a notebook kernel and only calls `plt.show()` there, forcing the non-interactive Agg backend otherwise — a plain script run (`train_qlora.py`/`evaluate.py`) on a headless machine can otherwise auto-select an interactive matplotlib backend that opens a real window and blocks forever waiting for someone to close it (hit this directly while building — a script hung, not just ran slow, until this was fixed).
+- **Inference**: the LoRA adapter is loaded dynamically on top of the 4-bit base (`peft.PeftModel.from_pretrained`), not merged.
+Merging a LoRA delta into a 4-bit-quantized base isn't a clean operation — it needs dequantizing to fp16 first, producing a second ~16GB artifact.
+Dynamic loading keeps the shareable artifact tiny (the adapter alone, tens of MB) and uses the exact same quantization path at inference as at training.
+- **The local CPU smoke test's honest scope**: `bitsandbytes`'s 4-bit path is CUDA-only, and there's no GPU on the dev machine this was built on.
+  `scripts/smoke_test.py` validates the data pipeline, chat-template